 You select which path you take from the Option Paths.

-This course will provide you with the understanding of what ethics are.
-This course will provide you with understanding of how ethics relate to insurance and insurance investigations.
-Conducting an investigation wrongfully, illegally or with bad intent can create a bad faith claim to an insurance company.
-Professionalism and a strict code of ethics is required by you if you are working a claim investigation for an insurance company.
+This course will provide you with an understanding of what ethics are.
+This course will give you a sense of how ethics relate to insurance and insurance investigations.
+Conducting an investigation wrongfully, illegally, or with harmful intent can create a bad-faith claim against an insurance company.
+You require professionalism and a strict code of ethics if you are working on a claim investigation for an insurance company.
 This course will provide you with ways to make ethical decisions and choices as well as providing you with situations and dilemmas for which an investigator may be faced with.
-We will review several Insurance Laws and Acts that you must understand when working within the insurance industry.
+We will review several Insurance Laws and acts you must understand when working within the insurance industry.

 This course will provide you with the definition and use of pretexting as it applies ONLY to insurance investigations.
 You will learn about the Federal and State Laws that protect sensitive and confidential information, as well as case law examples that find pretexting to be invasive, case law examples that find pretexting to be allowable, and examples of company policies regarding pretexting and Ethical Concerns.

-Students taking this course will learn the importance of an effective recorded interview or statement.
-We will provide you with tips and techniques for best results, including planning of the statement, reviewing of the claim and loss details and planning the interviewee for the interview.
-We will provide you with a lesson on Communication Skills, doing so by recognizing, reading, and conveying verbal and non-verbal communications.
+This course will teach students the importance of an effective recorded interview or statement.
+We will provide you with tips and techniques for best results, including planning the statement, reviewing the claim and loss details, and planning the interviewee for the interview.
+We will provide you with a lesson on Communication Skills, doing so by recognizing, reading, and conveying verbal and non-verbal communication.
 We will provide you with information on how to obtain information effectively for the insurance claim and explain the applications of recorded statements in the claims investigation process.

-This course will discuss how to use a neighborhood canvass in the course of an insurance investigation.
-We will review how the investigator can obtain valuable information with regards to the subject of the investigation.
-We will review the reasons for utilizing the neighborhood canvass as well as how to plan and conduct the canvass without breaking any laws or jeopardizing the insurance company you are working for.
-Finally, we will review what to do at the completion of the canvass.
-Keep in mind that many insurance claims have to do with injury, which this course emphasizes on.
-However, many other types of claims can still utilize the same methods and questioning.
+This course will discuss using a neighborhood canvass during an insurance investigation.
+We will review how the investigator can obtain valuable information regarding the subject of the investigation.
+We will review the reasons for utilizing the neighborhood canvass and how to plan and conduct the canvass without breaking any laws or jeopardizing the insurance company you are working for.
+Finally, we will review what to do after the canvass.
+Remember that many insurance claims have to do with injury, which this course emphasizes.
+However, many other claims can still utilize the same methods and questioning.

 IFC - Level II- Auto Insurance Path

-This course will teach you what auto theft is and how it affects the insurance industry.
-We will discuss how to investigate it on behalf on an insurance claim, provide you with the current trends in theft schemes, and examples of true insurance theft claims.
-We will also teach you what investigation tools are available to you, and bring you up to speed on all of the anti-theft measures out there today and help reduce auto theft insurance claims.
+This course will teach you about auto theft and how it affects the insurance industry.
+We will discuss how to investigate it on behalf of an insurance claim, provide you with the current trends in theft schemes, and examples of valid insurance theft claims.
+We will also teach you what investigation tools are available to you, bring you up to speed on all of the anti-theft measures out there today and help reduce auto theft insurance claims.

-This course is a two hour course, providing the insurance professional with knowledge of staged accidents, the common types of staged accidents, how they are performed and how to identify them.
-We will provide you with Staged Accident indicators as well as the role of the claims professional will need to perform.
+This is a two-hour course, providing the insurance professional with knowledge of staged accidents, the common types of staged accidents, how they are performed, and how to identify them.
+We will provide you with Staged Accident indicators and the role the claims professional will need to perform.
 The insurance professional will obtain the process and knowledge of a staged accident field investigation.
 This course will enhance the understanding of the claims professional concerning the parameters of a field investigation and what relevant factors are being collected.
-This course will utilize intelligence information from subjects who confessed to participating in staged accidents.
+This course will utilize intelligence information from subjects confessed to participating in staged accidents.
 The curriculum will explain how the claim is set up from policy inception to the date of the actual loss.
-This will enhance the insurance professional's knowledge of staged accidents which will facilitate in mitigating the claim.
+This will enhance the insurance professional's knowledge of staged accidents, which will facilitate in mitigating the claim.